thornoar/pshash/README.md

 - You can install `pshash` from the AUR.
 - You can build `pshash` with Nix flakes by invoking `nix build github:thornoar/pshash`, there are two outputs: `#dynamic` for dynamic linking, and `#static` for static linking (will take a lot longer to build).
 - You can build `pshash` with `cabal-install` by cloning this repo and running `cabal update && cabal install`.
-- You can simply compile the Haskell file `app/Main.hs` with `ghc`, given that it finds the necessary libraries.
+- You can simply compile the Haskell file `app/Main.hs` with `ghc`, hoping that it finds the necessary libraries.
 - You can directly download the relevant pre-compiled executables from the `pshash-bin` repo: https://github.com/thornoar/pshash-bin

 ## Contact